(deadline 30 June 2020)

-Call for Contributions
+Call for Papers

-Papers may be submitted in English, French, German, Italian, Russian, Spanish, and Modern Greek.
+Papers may be submitted in English, French, German, Italian, Spanish, and Modern Greek.
 Contributions must be complete upon submission – a proposal is no longer sufficient for a contribution.
 Editorial rules must be followed precisely; otherwise the contribution will be rejected.
 To be accepted the article in full must comply with general scientific standards of research and publication, and be formatted according to Porphyra editorial rules (found on the website).
 Every article must be accompanied with a short English abstract (250-300 words max) and 10-15 keywords.
 It is also possible to submit monograph reviews (1500 words max).

 Proposal and reviews must be sent to : email@example.com